Reni (musician)

-Alan John "Reni" Wren (born 10 April 1964 in Manchester) is an English rock drummer and member of The Stone Roses.
+Alan John "Reni" Wren (born 10 April 1964) is an English retired rock drummer and former member of The Stone Roses.

 His laid-back style of complex, off-beat rhythms was influential in bringing about the blend of indie and dance music which formed much of the Madchester sound centred on Manchester.
-He is considered by many musicians, producers and journalists to be the best drummer of his generation.
+He is considered by many musicians, producers, and journalists to be the best drummer of his generation.

-During his time with The Stone Roses, Reni could be easily identified by the now-iconic bucket hat that he often wore.
-Following his mysterious departure from the band in 1995, he fronted The Rub as singer and guitarist from 1998 to 2001, and played several low-key shows but split without releasing any material.
-He also participated in his former Stone Roses bandmate Ian Brown's debut album.
+During his time with The Stone Roses, Wren could be easily identified by the now iconic bucket hat he often wore.
+Following his mysterious departure from the band in March 1995, he fronted The Rub as singer and guitarist from 1998 to 2001 and played several low-key shows but split without releasing any material.

-After a long industry hiatus, he re-emerged on the music scene with the reformation of The Stone Roses in October 2011.
-After the band's apparent final show at Hampden Park in Glasgow, Scotland in June 2017, he has since returned to private life, running a property business with his wife.
+After a 10 year industry hiatus, he re-emerged on the music scene with the reformation of The Stone Roses in October 2011.
+After the band's final show at Hampden Park in Glasgow, Scotland, in June 2017, he returned to private life and runs a property business with his wife.

 Early career

-Wren grew up in Gorton as the second of six siblings and attended Egerton Park Arts College.
+Born in Manchester, Wren grew up in Gorton as the second of six siblings and attended Egerton Park Arts College.

 He taught himself drums in his youth as, due to his family situation, he was often around musical instruments in a pub environment.
 He also plays the guitar, bass and piano.
 John Robb, in his 1997 book The Stone Roses and the Resurrection of British Pop, said Wren could "play guitar almost as well as he plays drums," However, it was his drumming abilities that made him stand out.
 Whilst growing up, "...the local kids thought Reni was a freak because he was such an amazing drummer, a total natural.
 Reni didn't care.
 He was already jamming along to anything and anybody."

 He was already in two bands before he joined The Stone Roses, but friend Simon Wright's successful audition for AC/DC in 1984 may have prompted him towards more serious ambitions.